zenmah/daggerheart-srd-obsidian/README.md

 ## INTRODUCTION

-**Welcome to DAGGERHEART**, *a collaborative fantasy tabletop roleplaying game of incredible magic and heroic, heartfelt adventure.*
+**Welcome to DAGGERHEART,** *a collaborative fantasy tabletop roleplaying game of incredible magic and heroic, heartfelt adventure.*

 ---